vhnam/simple-rag/README.md

 - Frontend hot-reloads automatically on file changes
 - Check Docker logs with `docker compose logs -f` for container issues
 - API logs will show detailed information about RAG queries and embeddings
+- Health check endpoints are useful for monitoring and debugging
+- RBAC permissions can be managed through the database or by modifying the migration service